pateketrueke/yrv/README.md

 **Is there a way to reduce the bundle size of yrv?**

-Since `v0.0.33` you'll be getting the most reduced version we can ship, however it comes without development warnings.
+Since `v0.0.46` you'll be getting the most reduced version we can ship, however it comes without development warnings.

->  You can configure your bundler to map `'yrv': './node_modules/yrv/build/dev/index.js'` (I'm not sure if importing `yrv/build/dev` works too)
+> Consume it as `import { ... } from 'yrv/debug'` right away and you'll get a more complete version with included DEBUG information.